billwear/billwear.github.io/index.md

 ### Lingering

 The cat is very much my close companion.
 She comes to my chair when I'm journaling in the morning to simply be petted for a moment, to engage in mutual affection.
 Beautiful moments.
 She usually follows it up with a trip to the treat dish, but that may be proximity as much as anything.
 Who can really figure out cats?
 I am always suspect when someone describes the sensory inputs or the mental processes of animals.
 How can they determine this?
 I have my doubts.
-Cats are suitably complex to essentially opaque to humans, which is why we adore them.
+Cats are suitably complex, essentially opaque to humans, which is why we adore them.
 Something which we cannot control or even completely understand makes life rich and interesting.
 I believe this is why so many people cling to *religion*.
-It is simpler and perhaps more rewarding to get to know God and adopt a cat.
+It is simpler and perhaps more rewarding to simply read your Bible and adopt a cat.

 ### Unfinished